pre-srfi/hyperserver/README.md

 2. The second value is possibly a bytevector or a scheme object that can be written using SRFI-180 procedure `json-write`,

-3. If the second value is a bytevector, the third value must be a string describing the mime type associated with the bytevector.
+3. If the second value is a binary port, the third value must be a string describing the mime type associated with the bytevector.
 Otherwise, the third value if any is ignored.

-In the case where there is a request body and `json-read` raise a json-error, it must return a HTTP 400 (bad request) error.
+In the case where there is a request body and `json-read` raise a an error that satisfy `json-error?`, it must return a HTTP 400 (bad request) error.

 ## `(hyperserver-serve-static filepath)`